wmde/wikidata-wikibase-architecture/CONTRIBUTING.md

 Commands exist for other local actions:

-- `npm run test` - Runs basic markdown and SVG
+- `npm run test` - Runs basic markdown and SVG linting
 - `npm run fix` - Fixes markdown issues
 - `npm run dev` - Run a development server with live reload of the build documentation site
 - `npm run build` - Build a static version of the site